reisenberger/architecture-center/docs/guide/design-principles/use-the-best-data-store.md

+# Design Principles for Azure Applications

-# Use the best data store for the job
+## 7. Use the best data store for the job

+**Pick the storage technology that is the best fit for your data and how it will be used.**

 Gone are the days when you would just stick all of your data into a big relational SQL database.
 Relational databases are very good at what they do &mdash; providing ACID guarantees for transactions over relational data.
 But they come with some costs: